arrufat/mtvc-thesis/README.md

 ### make clean

-It performs a simple clean of temporary files.
+It performs a simple cleaning of temporary files.
 It is equivalent to `latexmk -c`.
+The generated PDF is kept.

 ### make reset

 It cleans all the temporary files in the main directory.
+The generated PDF file is kept

 ### make continuous